female student working in the lab

 (4) Receive Formal & Informal Evaluation

-• Semester 2: mid-semester and end of semester evaluations/feedback by primary research advisor and end of BRE evaluation by the student’s SJV PRIME+Advisor after public research symposium
+• Semester 2: mid-semester and end of semester evaluations/feedback by primary research advisor and end of BRE evaluation by the student’s SJV PRIME+ Advisor after public research symposiu

 (5) Disseminate Research

-In addition to presenting at the SJVPP Symposium, students are highly encouraged to work with their research mentor to disseminate their work in an appropriate manner, such as regional or national conferences, peer-reviewed publications, etc.
+In addition to presenting at the SJV PRIME+ Symposium, students are highly encouraged to work with their research mentor to disseminate their work in an appropriate manner, such as regional or national conferences, peer-reviewed publications, etc.

 (6) Miscellaneous